 A job and income after service

-- Check out these tips for 12 Ways to Land a Civilian Job, and remember you have access to Military OneSource assistance for 365 days after separation or retirement.
+- Check out these tips and resources for 12 Ways to Land a Civilian Job, and remember you have access to Military OneSource assistance for 365 days after separation or retirement.

 Civilian living versus military life

 You’re not just changing jobs or making a move – you’re changing the way you and your family live.
 Sure you’re used to change, but this can be different.
 Be prepared.

 - You’ll be leaving behind close friends, but can keep in touch and make new ones.
 Workplace camaraderie will probably be different.
 Job security may be different too.
 But on the other hand, no more orders.

 - Some people choose to combine military and civilian life and transition to the reserves.

 - Talk to your family before you make your decision.
 Don’t underestimate the impact transitioning will have on them.
 Listen to their concerns and opinions.
 List the positive and negative aspects of the changes and consider which are most important for you and your family.